ccbrown/needy/needs-file.md

 Projects that are built with Make use the following parameters:

 * `make-prefix-arg` - The name of the argument that the makefile uses to determine the output directory (e.g. 'INSTALL_PREFIX').
+* `make-targets` - A list of make targets to build.

 Projects that are built using Autotools use the following parameters:

 * `configure-args` - Additional arguments to be passed to the configure script.
+* `make-targets` - A list of make targets to build.

 Projects that are built using Boost.Build use the following parameters: